J. David Simons

 Apart from his fiction writing, Simons is also an editor with the Blue Pencil literary agency and a media journalist with the global technology consultancy firm, Omdia (formerly Ovum).
 Since October 2017, he has lived as a digital nomad – travelling, writing and working around the world.
+He is currently resident in Javea, Spain.

 Literary career

 Simons' first novel, The Credit Draper, was published by Two Ravens Press in May 2008, and was shortlisted for the McKitterick Prize in June 2009.
 This novel is set primarily within the Glasgow Jewish Community in the early part of the 20th century, and represents the first part of his "Glasgow to Galilee" trilogy.
 Simons goes on to tackle issues of socialism, feminism and birth control in Glasgow during the 1920s in his second novel in this trilogy, The Liberation of Celia Kahn, which was published by Five Leaves Publications in February 2011, along with a re-print of The Credit Draper.
 His third novel, An Exquisite Sense of What is Beautiful, set in Japan, was published by Saraband in March 2013, and examines the theme of denial, especially in regard to the dropping of the atomic bombs on Hiroshima and Nagasaki by the United States.